 As a testimony to the interesting style of Cornelius' speech, my 4 year old son sat through 2 full hours of lessons.
 I have no idea how much he learned from it but he definitely set the record for the youngest person to earn 2 Contact Hours of Project Management education.

-Suggestions and Areas for Improvement
+Suggestions and Areas for Improvement for PM Prepcast

 Having said all the good things about the PM Prepcast above, I do believe it can get even better.
 As they say, the biggest room in the world is the room for improvement.